 We are focusing on creating an environment in which our employees can achieve their goals for both work and life events (such as childbirth and childcare).
-We are also encouraging employees to proactively utilize various programs provided by our Group to help them deal with important life events, and since the implementation of childcare leave and nursing care leave programs, the proportion of employees returning to work after taking childcare or nursing leave has been has been increased by two days, to reduce the annual number of working hours.
-The childcare leave after birth system was also established in October, ensuring that the first five days of leave are subject to full pay (exceeding the requirements of law).
+We are also encouraging employees to proactively utilize various programs provided by our Group to help them deal with important life events, and since the implementation of childcare leave and nursing care leave programs, the proportion of employees returning to work after taking childcare or nursing leave has been almost 100%.
+The number of people who took childcare leave in fiscal 2022 came to two women and 10 men, while no employees took nursing care leave.
+We will continue to implement initiatives that exceed the specifications of legal standards in order to enhance employee support.